IrishLuck1/CyberSec/README.md

 ![alt text](https://github.com/IrishLuck1/CyberSec/blob/main/Diagrams/Elk-Stack-Project-Diagram.png)

-These files have been tested and used to generate a live ELK deployment on Azure.
+The files listed below have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the filebeat-playbook.yml file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of following files may be used to install only certain pieces of it, such as Filebeat/Metricbeat or any other Beats deployments.

 - [CLICK HERE to view - Elk-Server-Deployment Playbook](https://github.com/IrishLuck1/CyberSec/blob/main/Ansible/elk-server-deployment.yml)
 - [CLICK HERE to view - FileBeat Deployment Playbook](Ansible/filebeat-playbook.yml)